bgamari/ghc-wiki-import/dynamic-by-default.md

-The left-hand column shows the status quo: 64bit only beats 32bit in mutator time, and that is a shallow victory as the higher GC time means that total runtime is worse for 64bit.
+The left-hand column shows the status quo: x86\_64 only beats x86 in mutator time, and that is a shallow victory as the higher GC time means that total runtime is worse for x86\_64.

 The right-hand column shows what the situation would be if we switch to dynamic instead.
 Allocations, memory use etc remain higher due to all word-sized things being twice as big.
-However, the speed difference moves in 64bit's favour, and 64bit is now faster overall.
+However, the combination of x86\_64's performance improving, and x86's performance getting worse, means that x86\_64 is now faster overall.

 <table><tr><th></th>